Excel VBA Resize

 The syntax for this property is as follows:

-Row size is the number of rows we want to select or highlight and column size is the number of columns we want to select and highlight.
+Row size is the number of rows we want to select or highlight, and column size is the number of columns we want to select and highlight.
 This property needs a reference to a range.
-If one of the arguments from row size or column size is not provided with this function selects the entire row or the column from the range.
-The methods to use Resize property in VBA is as follows:
+If one of the arguments from row size or column size is not provided, this function selects the entire row or the column from the range.
+The methods to use Resize property in VBA are as follows:

 - First, we need to provide a range for reference.

-- Next step is to provide the arguments for the rows and size for resize property.
+- The next step is to provide the arguments for the rows and size for resize property.

 Using the Resize Property in Excel VBA